|Managed to take this of the old Glenmont store, one of the last in the immediate Albany area.|

 Peru - became Tops in 2001; returned to Grand Union in 2006 and Tops again in 2013

-Plattsburgh - now a TJ Maxx (3 other stores TBD)
+Plattsburgh - one now a Big M, another now a TJ Maxx (2 other stores TBD)

 Pleasantville - now a Key Food Marketplace